coinpaprika/coinpaprika-api-swift-client/README.md

 ## Installation

 CoinpaprikaAPI is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'CoinpaprikaAPI'
 ```

-## Author

-Dominique Stranz, dstranz@greywizard.com

 ## License